intjelic/python-sfml/doc/sphinx/source/tutorials.rst

 Rectangle
 ---------
-Altought unpacking a rectangle will give you four integer/float (respectively its left, its top, its width and its height), its constructor takes two :class:`sf.Vector2`; its position and its size. ::
+Although unpacking a rectangle will give you four integers/floats (respectively its left, its top, its width and its height) its constructor takes two :class:`sf.Vector2`; its position and its size. ::

    rectangle = mytext.local_bounds